 Wouldn’t it be cheaper to repair the existing bridge?

 In the long term a new bridge is a more cost-effective option.
 The new bridge will be fully engineered to modern design standards and improve connection to Rora Street.
 We’ve received 73% funding from Waka Kotahi NZ Transport Agency, which we would not have got if we upgraded the bridge.

 What is the cost of this project and who is paying for it?

-The project is expected t cost $2.65M.
+The project budget for Stage1 and related parts of Stage 2 is $2.65m.
+In addition to that are budgets for the bridge landings/amenity areas, new footpaths, carpark resurfacing, landscaping and design of architectural features.
+The combined budget for stages 1 and 2 is approx. $3.2M.
 73% of that cost will be covered by Waka Kotahi NZ Transport Agency and the remaining 27% will be paid for by council and fits within our existing budgets available.

 Why cant we have a level crossing?

 KiwiRail will not allow a level crossing at this location because of concerns for pedestrian safety.
 The bridge crosses five sets of tracts, with three beneath the overhead electrical transmission.

 Why build the bridge at the same location?

 The replacement bridge will make use of the two existing concrete columns, which reduces the cost of the project.
 We also have an agreement with KiwiRail allowing access at this location.